HydroshieldMKII/Sinatra-SSM/README.md

 # Sinatra SSM
- A simple Session Manager designed for Ruby Sinatra
+ Simple Session Manager is designed for Ruby Sinatra.
+It use a JSON file to authenticate users, and a cookie to store the session.
+It also allows to store data in the session cookie.

 ## Installation
 Clone the repository